chungkw/sequelize_tutorial/tutorial/09_Paranoid_Models.md

 Paranoid models are used when you want to "hide" data rather than actually deleting it.

-**Note: Paranoid models should not be enabled on join/junction/through tables.**
+**Note: Paranoid models should not be enabled on join/junction/through tables.
+There are bugs.**

 To demonstrate, we will make some changes to our `Users` model, and also the `Stories` and `Reviews` models as they are related.